FaaSr/FaaSr-tutorial/README.md

 ```

 Then, point your browser to http://localhost:8787 and log in (username is rstudio and use the password you provided in the command above)

+*Note: don't forget to terminate your Posit Cloud session (click on the "Trash" next to your workspace) or your Docker container (ctrl-C on the terminal) at the end of the tutorial*

 # Install FaaSr package and required dependences